querylab/DeusEx-Token/README.md

-# DeusEx-Token(ERC-720)
+# DeusEx-Token (ERC-720)

-This is a DeusEx-Token(ERC-720) Deploys on Sepolia TestNetwork.
+Deploys on Sepolia TestNetwork.
 Built with Solidity using Hardhat.

 # Setting Up